 Saint Reparata is a Catholic martyr, one of Florence’s patron saints and is celebrated each year in Florence on the 8th October.
 According to legend, it was thanks to her intercession that the Florentine was delivered from the Ostrogoths in 406 AD, and it was then that Christianity won over barbarians.

 As Fall is colouring Florence and the surrounding countryside, the city’s traditional market ‘fierucolina’ in Piazza Santo Spirito brings some of Autumn’s flavour to the table.
-In this lively square in the Oltrarno, from 9am to 7pm you’ll find stalls selling local organic food from nearby farms, and handicrafts.
+In this lively square in the Oltrarno, you’ll find stalls selling local organic food from nearby farms, and handicrafts. (this year on 15th October 2023).

 Food Festivals & Wine Tasting near Florence